 We've rounded up the very best courses out there across a spectrum of genres.
-Whether you're a complete newbie to photography, a weekend wedding shooter, or you'd like to dip your toe into avenues like macro shooting and videography, there are options here to cover multiple areas and ability levels.
+Whether you're a complete newbie to photography, a weekend wedding shooter, or you'd like to dip your toe into areas like macro shooting and videography, there are options here to cover multiple areas and ability levels.

 So put on your thinking cap, break out your notebook and get ready to boost your learning and understanding with the best online photography courses…